 Webinar with Alexander Bard (Sweden): Creative Leadership in the Internet Age

 If during the summer, at the height of the pandemic, we at the Stockholm School of Economics in Russia considered it important to pack our webinars with the most up-to-date knowledge on the topics that most affect society, now we have decided to focus on those speakers whose opinion is the most relevant.
-In particular, we had already had a webinar with Kjell A Nordström, a Swedish economist and author of world business bestselling book (Funky Business, Urban Express), as well as for Sergey Guriev, a Russian economist and professor of economics at the Sciences Po in Paris.
+In particular, we had already had a webinar with Kjell A Nordström, a Swedish economist and author of world business bestselling book (Funky Business, Urban Express), a Russian economist and professor of economics at the Sciences Po in Paris.
 This time, on September 22, a webinar for the SSE Russia was hosted by Alexander Bard, a former musician and creator of the music trio Army of Lovers, as well as a Swedish cyber-philosopher, sociologist, writer and internationally renowned speaker.